Media Specifications and Video Contest Rules

 To submit a video for judging please follow these specifications on length, format, sound levels, and frame rate so that it can be used on TV.

 - THEME: Video entries should be about this year’s theme, Water Wise Gardening.
 Successful videos will be educational, action-oriented, and in the style of a Public Service Announcement.

 - LENGTH: Video content must be no longer than 26 seconds, plus 4 seconds of credits at the end.
 Use an end slate to give credit to your production crew, school, actors and any music that you used.

 - FORMAT: Video should be filmed in HD 1080 at 1920 x 1080 (square pixels) resolution.

 - SOUND: between -12db and -6dbs

-- The Water Conservation Coalition is not responsible for entries that are lost, late, misdirected, and incomplete or in violation of copyright laws.
-They will remain the property of The Water Conservation Coalition members to educate the community about saving water.
+- The Water Conservation Coalition of Santa Cruz County and the Monterey County Water Awareness Committee is not responsible for entries that are lost, late, misdirected, incomplete or in violation of copyright laws.
+Video entries will remain the property of The Water Conservation Coalition of Santa Cruz County and the Monterey County Water Awareness Committee to educate the community about saving water.